KyeMML/COTS_prediction/GCP.md

 - assignment (train/test/validation/unassigned)
 - URI (points to image location on cloud storage bucket)
 - label (in our case it would be COTS)
 - bouding box (can be specified with two vertices or all 4 vertices).
-Each vertex is defined by x and y coordinates. *These coordinates must be a float and min max normalised across 0-1 range*.
+Each vertex is defined by x and y coordinates. **These coordinates must be a float and min max normalised across 0-1 range.

 ### Cloud Storage
 To upload the Kaggle image data and tran data csv into GCP Cloud storage, we first create a new bucket.